Leah31115/cardamine_amara_genome_analysis/README.md

 ```

 ### Analyse orthology and synteny
-#### Genespace
+#### GENESPACE
-[Genespace](https://github.com/jtlovell/GENESPACE) version 1.2.3 can be used to analyse orthology and synteny within your genome files (Lovell *et al.*, 2022).
+[GENESPACE](https://github.com/jtlovell/GENESPACE) version 1.2.3 can be used to analyse orthology and synteny within your genome files (Lovell *et al.*, 2022).
 Files required to run this tool are genome.bed and protein.fa files.
 If you do not already have these files, you can generate .bed files [here](#convert-.gff-to-.bed) and protein.fa files [here](#translate-genome).

 Firstly, create a conda environment.
 ```bash